-I know you'll love these muffins because they are everything we want: moist, fluffy, and super easy to make!
-They're delicious breakfast muffins on the run because they can be frozen and reheated to order, and are fantastic warm with a dollop of butter and honey or maple syrup.
+This is an easy recipe for oatmeal muffins that are moist, fluffy and not too sweet.
+They're delicious snacking and breakfast muffins on the run that can be frozen and reheated to order.
+I love them warm with a dollop of butter and honey, jam, or maple syrup.

 As someone who only has coffee when she wakes up, these (together with the blueberry oatmeal muffins and the raisin bran muffins) were a great addition to my mornings, as I'm always looking for easy, delicious, and not sugar-laden ways to grab a bite.